syth3/VM-Setup/Kali/Kali.md

 - Add a non-root user to the Docker group (sudo usermod -aG docker `username`)
 - Modify .bashrc to only show current directory in terminal prompt (change the \w (lowercase) to \W (uppercase))
 - Set .bashrc aliases
+- Setup foxyproxy on Firefox and instal the Burp SSL certificate